eagraves14/eagraves14/Capstone2/README.md

 ## Visualizing the Information

 Many of the fields exhibited at least a slight correlation with attrition rate.
 Below, we focus on some of the more prominent associations.
+Note that these do not necessary suggest causation, and many features are likely related (e.g., job role and whether it is overtime-eligible).

 **Numerical variables:**